Ewins518/reputation-tracker/README.md

-# Amazon Products Reputation Dashboard
+# Big Data Architecture for Products Reputation and Tracking

 ## Demo Video